In Honor of

 Our new series has become so long that it's now divided into 5 pages or sections.
 You will find it at the bottom of the list of topics to the left of this HOME PAGE.
 Look for its title -- GROWING UP IN THE 40s & 50s -- and then choose the subtitle you wish or you can copy and paste the link below in your browser.

-Or click on GROWING UP IN THE 40s & 50s and choose "Commerce" from the Flyout Menu
+Or click on GROWING UP IN THE 40s & 50s and choose "Entertainment" from the Flyout Menu

 NEW PETALS FROM ROSELAND POSTED

 "What We Love about Roseland" is the new article by CJ Martello that appears in his PETALS FROM ROSELAND page.
 Just click on ROSELAND from the list of topics to the left of this page and choose PETALS . . . form the fly-out menu.
 Enjoy!